openebs-archive/openebs-docs/docs/gitlab.md

 ## Introduction

-GitLab is a web-based Git-repository manager providing wiki, issue-tracking and CI/CD pipeline features, using an open-source license, developed by GitLab Inc. GitLab is a single application for the entire software development lifecycle.
-This conveys that it needs a persistent storage solution to keep these information safely.
-In this solution, implementing a gitlab web-based application which consumes OpenEBS cStor volume to store the data in a kubernetes cluster.
+GitLab is a good solution for building On-Premise cloud native CI/CD platforms, it is a single application for the entire software development lifecycle.
+The helm charts for GitLab are made so simple that the entire infrastructure including the undelying databases and storage needed for GitLab are dynamically provisioned.
+This solution discusses the use cases of using OpenEBS from a single pool of storage for all the databases required to run GitLab.

+**Advantages of using OpenEBS for Gitlab:**

+- OpenEBS acts a single storage platform for all stateful applications including Gitaly,  Redis, PostgreSQL, Minio and Prometheus

+- OpenEBS volumes are highly available.
+Node loss, reboots and Kubernetes upgrades will not affect the availability of peristent storage to the stateful applications

+- Storage is scalable on demand.
+You can start with a small storage for all the databases required by GitLab and scale it on demand